hgn/hippod/docs/README.md

 Point you webbrowser to localhost:8080 - that's all.

+# Licence

+Simple MIT licensed!
+Install where you want and how often you want.
+If you make a product out of Hippod - great!
+The only request is that the LICENSE file must be intact and the copyright notice list myself as the author.

 # Privacy Statement

 Hippod will never query external resources like Java Script libraries or Google Fonts.
 All resources are stored within hippod.
+This was one major design
+decision: never leak data to third party sides.
 Hippod can be operated behind cooperate firewalls/proxies.